AaltoSciComp/scicomp-docs/rse/checklists/project-done.rst

     * Outputs ``/projects``, ``/publications``, ``/software``, ``/datasets``, ``/outputs``

+* Get an interesting picture or screenshot for use in future material.

+  * Not needed if there are overriding confidentiality considerations.
+The picture should never include personal data or data coming from a research subject (unless it's already open).
+  * Add to ``triton:/scratch/scicomp/aaltoscicomp-marketing.git``
+    (``pictures/rse/``).
+  * Include a readme with citation, confirmation of what usage permissions there are, and a one-sentence general description suitable for presentations.
+  * Examples; screenshot of website, screenshot of code that looks interesting, screenshot of repository page, picture of hardware device used, etc.

 * Add it to the next meeting agenda.
 We will collaboratively do an analysis to find lessons learned: